 Bartlesville is a Oklahoma community close to Canton Lake, Fort Supply Lake, Kaw Lake, and Foss Reservoir, where Corps-managed prairie reservoirs in northwest Oklahoma provides the waterfront setting for an active market of residential lake and river properties.
-Each water body near Bartlesville has its own construction requirements - from permit requirements set by the Corps of Engineers or utility operators to the specific wave exposure and soil conditions at each individual site.
+Each water body near Bartlesville has its own construction requirements - from specific construction requirements set by federal reservoir management or utility operators to the specific wave exposure and soil conditions at each individual site.
 Property owners in the Bartlesville area depend on experienced marine contractors who understand these local conditions.

-Construction near Bartlesville on northwest Oklahoma water bodies must account for high wind and wave exposure, open-plains landscape creating large fetch distances on lakes, and Corps 26a permit requirements for dock construction on Corps-managed reservoirs.
+Construction near Bartlesville on northwest Oklahoma water bodies must account for high wind and wave exposure, open-plains landscape creating large fetch distances on lakes, and required reservoir coordination requirements for dock construction on federally managed reservoirs.
 Sandy and clay substrate typical of western Oklahoma requires on-site pile bearing assessment.

 Send us your property location and site photos for a free consultation.
 We will evaluate your shoreline conditions and recommend the right structure type and materials for your site.